-In 2020 Floralia Brussels is scheduled between 4th of April and 3rd of May, so make sure to schedule your visit if you want to be amazed by the beauty of this place.
+In 2020 Floralia Brussels is scheduled between the 4th of April and 3rd of May, so make sure to schedule your visit if you want to be amazed by the beauty of this place.

-Apart from the royal feel, the thousands of tulips, the bridge, and the lake, in the weekend we’ve been there they also had the Venetian costumes from the Venice Carnival.
+Apart from the royal feel, the thousands of tulips, the bridge, and the lake, at the weekend we’ve been there they also had the Venetian costumes from the Venice Carnival.
 This is surely one great opportunity to take hundreds of amazing pictures.

 So if you don’t have the time or you don’t want to spend so much time and money on transportation and getting to the Keukenhof or tulip fields in The Netherlands, this place is just the right substitute.

 For us, getting to the Groot Bijgaarden Castle was an experience in itself, because I wasn’t very well informed and we bought tickets for the wrong public transportation.